Igorot people: Itneg (Tinguian)

+Ilongot

+The Ilongot (or Ibilao) are a tribe who inhabit the southern Sierra Madre and Caraballo Mountains, on the east side of Luzon in the Philippines, primarily in the provinces of Nueva Vizcaya and Nueva Ecija and along the mountain border between the provinces of Quirino and Aurora.
+An alternative name of this tribe and its language is "Bugkalot".
+They are known as a tribe of headhunters.

+Presently, there are about 87,000 Ilongots.
+The Ilongots tend to inhabit areas close to rivers, as they provide a food source and a means for transportation.
+Their native language is the Ilongot language, currently spoken by about 50,000 people.
+They also speak the Ilocano & Tagalog languages, the latter is spoken in Nueva Ecija & Aurora as much as Ilocano.

 Kalinga

-The Kalingas are mainly found in Kalinga province which has an area of 3,282.58 sq. km.
+The Kalingas are mainly found in Kalinga province which has an area of 3,282.58 sq.km.
 Some of them, however, already migrated to Mountain Province, Apayao, Cagayan, and Abra.
-As of 1995, they were counted to be 105,083, not including those who have migrated outside the Cordillera region.

-Kalinga territory includes floodplains of Tabuk, and Rizal, plus the Chico River.
+As of 2020, they were counted to be 212,983, not including those who have migrated outside the Cordillera region.Kalinga territory includes floodplains of Tabuk, and Rizal, plus the Chico River.
 Gold and copper deposits are common in Pasil and Balbalan.
 Tabuk was settled in the 12th century, and from there other Kalinga settlements spread, practicing wet rice (papayaw) and swidden (uwa) cultivation.
-Kalinga houses (furoy, buloy, fuloy, phoyoy, biloy)are either octagonal for the wealthy, or square, and are elevated on posts (a few as high as 20–30 feet), with a single room.
-Other building include granaries (alang) and field sheds (sigay).
+Kalinga houses (furoy, buloy, fuloy, phoyoy, biloy) are either octagonal for the wealthy, or square, and are elevated on posts (a few as high as 20–30 feet), with a single room.
+Other buildings include granaries (alang) and field sheds (sigay).

 The name Kalinga came from the Ibanag and Gaddang term kalinga, which means headhunter.
 Edward Dozier divided Kalinga geographically into three sub-cultures and geographical position: Balbalan (north); Pasil, Lubuagan, and Tinglayan (south); and Tanudan (east).
 Teodoro Llamzon divided the Kalinga based on their dialects: Guinaang, Lubuagan, Punukpuk, Tabuk, Tinglayan, and Tanudan.